Testing General Relativity with NuSTAR data of Galactic Black Holes : II: Selection of the sources and data reduction

 \section{Selection of the sources and data reduction}

-We started with the list of all published spin measurements done by \textsl{NuSTAR}~\citep{Harrison:2013md}. \textsl{NuSTAR} is considered to be currently the best X-ray mission to study the reflection features originating in the innermost regions of black holes where the effects of gravity are immense.
-The main advantage of \textsl{NuSTAR} is the coverage of a wide energy range of 3-79~keV which includes two of the most prominent reflection features; Iron line and Compton hump.
-Besides, pile-up is absent which is usually the dominant effect for the bright sources.
+We started with the list of all published spin measurements done by \textsl{NuSTAR}~\citep{Harrison:2013md}. \textsl{NuSTAR} is considered to be currently the best X-ray mission to study the reflection features originating in the innermost regions of black holes, where the effects of gravity are immense.
+The main advantage of \textsl{NuSTAR} is the coverage of a wide energy range of 3-79~keV, which includes two of the most prominent reflection features: iron line and Compton hump.
+Besides, pile-up is absent, which is usually the dominant effect for the bright sources.

-In ~\citep{2021ApJ...913...79T}, we selected six sources from the list of fourteen objects given in Tab.~\ref{t-bhb} which has a reflection spectrum minimally affected by absorption, dust scattering, and have accretion disk extends up to ISCO.
+In ~\citep{2021ApJ...913...79T}, we selected six sources from the list of fourteen objects given in Tab.~\ref{t-bhb} that have a reflection spectrum minimally affected by absorption, dust scattering, and have an accretion disk that extends up to ISCO.
 These six sources are GX 339-4, Swift~J168.2—4242, 4U~1630–472, GRS~1739–278, GS~1354-645, and EXO~1846–031.
 In this paper, we analyzed the observations for which the variability and absorptions could be modeled by applying advanced spectroscopic and reduction methods like flux-resolved, flare-resolved, and time-resolved spectroscopy, etc. In this work, we analyze the \textsl{NuSTAR} observations of four sources: Swift~J174540.7--290015, Swift~J174540.2--290037, MAXI~J1631--479, and V404 Cygni.